tomiok/tomiok/README.md

 ### Hi there 👋 my name is Tomas and I am from Argentina, happy to see you here.

-- 👾 PRODUCT HUNT NOW (updated at January 2022) 👾
+- 👾 PRODUCT HUNT NOW (updated at February 2022) 👾

 - ⚡ Currently writing an IA to boost up your startup (product hunt calling...).